numerical-mooc/numerical-mooc/README.md

 The synchronous course at the George Washington University will run again, starting September 1st, 2015.
 In addition, there will be a **new site for numericalmooc!**

-- [Prof. Bernard Knaepen](http://depphys.ulb.ac.be/bknaepen/),Physics Department, Université Libre de Bruxelles
+- [Bernard Knaepen](http://depphys.ulb.ac.be/bknaepen/), Physics Department, Université Libre de Bruxelles

 Prof. Knaepen will be teaching his numerical methods class at ULB, adopting the numericalmooc materials and creating new content.